 \section{Questions}

 We conclude with several open questions. \begin{enumerate} \item Is it possible to generalize Theorem~\ref{thm1} to algebraic numbers of higher degrees?
 I.e., does the converse to Proposition \ref{propFin} hold?

+While this paper was under review, Dubickas~\cite{Du2} resolved this question in the affirmative (even more generally, for arbitrary complex $\beta$).

-We were unable to find any counterexamples, but this is a rather weak evidence. \item Let $ \beta $ be a totally positive quadratic integer.
+\item Let $ \beta $ be a totally positive quadratic integer.
 Is it true that for every $ n \in \Z_{\geq 0} $, there exists $ \alpha \in \R $ such that $ p_\beta(\alpha) = n $?
 We proved this under additional assumptions in Theorem~\ref{thm2}.
 It would be interesting to know the answer at least for specific examples, say $ \beta = 2+\sqrt{2} $ (where it seems that the answer is perhaps ``yes''). \item Does there exist a quadratic integer $ \beta $ which is not totally positive but the range of the partition function $ p_\beta $ is all of $ \Z_{\geq 0} $?
 And what happens in the case of algebraic numbers $ \beta $ of higher degrees? \item Does $p_\beta$ satisfy any interesting congruence properties (at least concerning its parity)?
 Proposition \ref{propRec} may provide a possible starting point. \end{enumerate}